Skip to Content

 If your dog has any of these symptoms, call the ASPCA Animal Poison Control hotline:

-Bottom line: Your safest bet is not to use any colors on your canine, even if the ingredients are listed as herbal and non-toxic.
+(888) 426-4435 and bring your dog to the nearest animal hospital.
+Your safest bet is to not expose your dog to any colored powder or liquid, even if the ingredients are listed as herbal and non-toxic.

 How can you keep your dog safe during Holi?